PaulBrownMagic/LED_Arcade/README.md

 - [ ] Lots of games!
 - [ ] High Score view (press up/down in menu?)
 - [ ] High Score with 3 letter names input and stored: classic arcade style
-- [ ] Add Wii-Mote input, GamePad input, Keyboard input
+- [ ] Add Wii-Mote input
+- [ ] GamePad input, may require config program.

 \<DONE in this release\>:
 - Design menu system, perhaps colour coded or icons.
 Words will be  annoying
 - Implement a FPS (frames per second) system, better than time.sleep()!
 - Pick a harder to input exit method: moved to menu.
 - Constants to describe input values, i.e. inputs.LEFT = "left"
+- Config file to read in input and diplay choice.
+- Command to write config file.
+- Keyboard input

 ## Rules of engagement
 1. Minimal dependencies: make this super easy to install and to learn from